wikipathways/pvjs/README.md

 Highlighter Plugin
 ------------------

-Highlighter pulgin allows to highlight pathway nodes, interactions, groups and other entities.
+Highlighter plugin allows to highlight pathway nodes, interactions, groups and other entities.
 It allows to select data nodes using autocomplete text input.

 ### Usage